Look for the PROOF logo

 What does pastured mean?

-The definition of a Pastured Egg is just that - eggs from chickens that are raised outdoors on open fields with access to pasture.
+Pastured Eggs are laid by hens that have been raised outdoors on open fields.
+The birds live in smaller flocks and usually in mobile sheds that are rotated around pastured paddocks.
 Pastured eggs are not 'grass fed', not in the truest sense of that term because layer hens cannot survive on grass alone.
 Chickens are omnivores and that means that like you and me, they need a varied diet that consists of a nutritionally balanced feed that includes fibre, energy (carbs) and protein along with essential vitamins and minerals.

 The definition of pastured eggs is: